 The plan of care for the resident is extensive assists with transfers and a reclining shower seat to be used while bathing.
 Instead, the Aide attempted to shower the resident with a shower bench that did not have a back.
 The resident fell during the shower and broke her hip.

 This seems like a nursing home fall caused directly by a single aide going against nursing home policy.
 Indeed, there is simply no good reason to attempt to bathe a resident unless you have the necessary equipment.
 However, the Illinois Department of Public Health investigation revealed that there was only a single shower chair available for that floor.
 The nursing home has almost 150 residents.

 A shower chair with a back can be purchased for about $40.
 Reclining shower chair are more expensive, ranging from a few hundred dollars to a thousand or more.
 Regardless, having a single piece of equipment when multiple residents require the use of that equipment puts a tremendous strain on staff members.

 According to Medicare.gov, the Champaign Urbana Nursing and Rehab Center is grossly understaffed.
 The facility received only 1 star out of five for staffing as well as overall rating.

-If you have a loved one who has been injured in a nursing home fall, contact the Law Offices of Barry G. Doyle for a free and confidential evaluation of your case.
+If you have a loved one who has been injured in a nursing home fall, contact our lawyers for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we earn a recovery for you.